benbraou/flex-layout-wiki/Home.md

 </div>
 ```

-### Under-the-hood
+### Using Flex-Layout

 Angular Flex Layout is a pure-Typescript Layout engine; unlike the pure CSS-only implementations published in other Flexbox libraries  and the JS+CSS implementation of Angular Material v1.x Layouts.

-*  This implementation of Flex Layouts is independent of Angular Material (v1 or v2).
+*  This implementation of Angular Flex Layouts is independent of Angular Material (v1 or v2).
-*  This implementation is currently only available for Angular applications.
+*  This implementation is currently only available for Angular (v2.x and higher) applications.

 <br/>